SouthpawIN/burner-phone/README.md

 **Universal Android Device Control Framework** - Works on physical phones (Termux or ADB), emulators, and even integrates with AI agents as a self-aware phone companion.

+## Use Cases

+### 1. Burner Phone Automation
+Control temporary/test devices for automation tasks, testing, or privacy-focused workflows.

+### 2. Spare Phone AI Companion
+Turn an old phone into an always-listening AI device with camera, mic, and speaker access.

+### 3. Emulator Testing
+Test Android apps or automate workflows without needing physical hardware.

+### 4. Multi-Device Management
+Manage multiple phones (physical + emulators) from one configuration.

+### 5. AI Agent Integration
+Integrate with AI agents like Hermes for self-aware phone companionship.

 ## What's New in v2.0

 ✨ **Universal Device Support**